maulafaza/Coding-Standards/wp/coding-style-guide/README.md

 <sup>status: **optional**</sup>

-WordPress seems doesn't campaign the usage of namespacing.
+WordPress seems like didn't campaign the usage of namespace.
 You can follow [PSR-1](http://www.php-fig.org/psr/psr-1/) if you want.

 ### Class Naming

 <sup>status: **requirement**</sup>

-Due to team convention, we can use `Class_Name` as used in WordPress core.
+Due to team convention, we can use `Class_Name` style as used in WordPress core.

 ### Method Naming

 <sup>status: **requirement**</sup>

-Following the class naming, method name must uses underscore (`_`) style like `class_method_name` as used in WordPress & CodeIgniter.
+Following the class naming, method name must uses underscore (`_`) style like `class_method_name` as used in WordPress.

 ### Function Naming

 <sup>status: **requirement**</sup>

-Following method naming, function name must uses underscore (`_`) style like `function_name` as used in WordPress & CodeIgniter.
+Following the method naming, function name must uses underscore (`_`) style like `function_name` as used in WordPress.

 ### Braces Style